soonsoon2/SPUM/README.md

 - The production tools provided by SPUM cannot be redistributed or used for commercial projects after reprocessing.
 If you want to use the tool itself after reprocessing, please contact the manufacturer.

+- You cannot use the basic design resources provided in this version to make products such as NFT.
+If you want to use nft, please contact soonsoon@soonsoons.com.

 -----------------
  Version History
 -----------------